-Grade 9 Grade 10 Grade 11 Grade e 12 Computer Science 20S } Computer Science 30S - Computer So cience 40S Keyboarding 25S / Print Communications 25S Web Design/Interactive Websites 35S Course Description Prerequisites ence of computer programming using the ngineering, science, finance, and fun.
-This None nd want more, this is the course for you.
-Y w computers store and manipulate inform ns and database management.
-Computer Science 20S you graduate, you should certainly cor systems programming, recursion, relat es, or you plan on entering fields such as en nsider this course.
-Java programming lang cional database management, and other or community problem will be part of the guage i advan s used to explore searching and sorting ced topics in computer science.
-Project g alg gorithms, efficiency, Computer Science 30S Keyboarding 25S/ Print Communications 25S This is a great course to get you comfortable with information communication technology at the high school level.
-You will improve keyboarding speed, accuracy and technique as well as plan and create a variety of documents for business communications, such as letters, reports, résumés, essays and memos, while incorporating elements of good design and appropriate tone.
+Grade 9 Grade 10 Grade 11 Grade 12 Computer Science 20S Computer Science 30S Computer Science 40S Keyboarding 25S / Print Communications 25S Web Design/Interactive Websites 35S

+Course Description Prerequisites Computer Science 20S This is an introduction to the art and science of computer programming using the Visual Basic programming language.
+You will learn to write simple programs for mathematics, business, engineering, science, finance, and fun.
+This course is for anyone who enjoys puzzles, creativity, and thinking.
+None Computer Science 30S If you enjoyed Computer Science 20S and want more, this is the course for you.
+You'll learn a new programming language (Python) and will work with advanced data structures to explore how computers store and manipulate information.
+As well you will learn more complex programming strategies, using larger programs such as simulations and database management.
+Computer Science 20S Computer Science 40S If computer science is now in your bones, or you plan on entering fields such as engineering, medicine, mathematics, physics, or computer science after you graduate, you should certainly consider this course.
+Java programming language is used to explore searching and sorting algorithms, efficiency, systems programming, recursion, relational database management, and other advanced topics in computer science.
+Projects that require a team approach to help solve an actual school or community problem will be part of the course.
+Computer Science 30S Keyboarding 25S/ Print Communications 25S This is a great course to get you comfortable with information communication technology at the high school level.
+You will improve keyboarding speed, accuracy, and technique as well as plan and create a variety of documents for business communications, such as letters, reports, résumés, essays, and memos, while incorporating elements of good design and appropriate tone.
 This course will help you develop skills for high school and be better prepared for both post-secondary education and job opportunities.
 This course is strongly recommended to any student planning to take other computer or technical courses.
-None - re two 1⁄2 credit courses offered sequentiall ain quality web pages.
-Students will learn a - - - None
+None Web Design 35S/ Interactive Websites 35S Web Design and Interactive Websites are two 1⁄2 credit courses offered sequentially in a single semester.
+Students will learn how to critically evaluate website quality and to create and maintain quality web pages.
+Students will learn about the importance of web standards and how to create effective design by manipulating images and text.
+None